stringgaijia/BUFF-Inspect/README.md

 - Generate gencodes for CSGO
 - Inspecting a weapon with stickers
 - Connect to servers to inspect weapons
+- Instantly search for an item on FloatDB

 ## How does it work?
 When the user generates a gen-code the extension send a request to our database (http://grioghyjtf.link/).
 The request includes the *name* of the weapon and if present, the *stickers* applied to the weapon.
 (The name of the item and stickers are encoded in base64)